 What are some of the highlights of The Montfort Academy's curriculum

-In addition to typical high school classes, we offer Latin and Greek, civics, Chivalry for boys, and Christian womanhood.
+In addition to typical high school classes, we offer four years of Latin, three years of Greek, four years of Great Conversation History and Literature, Civics and US Government, Chivalry for boys, and Christian womanhood for girls.
 Studies continue to show the links between professional success and a thorough grounding in Latin and Greek and other classical subjects such as what we offer.

 What about Science and Math?

 Another hallmark of a classical education, at least at The Montfort Academy, is our focus on science, mathematics, and technology--the elements of STEM Education.
 Our science curriculum begins with Astronomy, the most basic and original of sciences that produced giants like Galileo as well as the scientific method of observation, hypothesis, experimentation, and conclusion.
 Our students conduct astronomical observations in both the daytime and the night time, using our state of the art Astronomical Observatory; and we have established an excellent relationship with The Hudson River Museum in Yonkers, NY.
 The Hudson River Museum just inaugurated their recently refurbished planetarium, now capable of projecting tens of millions of stars and astronomical objects.
 After Astronomy, our students study Chemistry, Biology, and Physics.
 As for mathematics, we emphasize the traditional sequence of algebra, geometry, trigonometry, and calculus and have room for independent study for those students who enter high school already with Algebra.
 As for technology, we have a computer room and Robotics laboratory.
-Yet, even so, we strongly believe that technology is only a tool, not a teacher.
+We embrace technology at Montfort such as our astrophotography video and still camera or our Vernier science lab computer platforms.
+Even so, we strongly believe that technology is only a tool, not a teacher.
 Teaching requires a live human being who conducts and educates.
 The word education comes from the Latin educare, which means, “to lead forth, to bring out.”
 Technology cannot lead, but it can be used to lead.

 What is the Socratic method of teaching?